htrgouvea/research/_pages/about.md

 Aligning my life purpose (create technologies that help people and groups take control of their own information) with my work, I decided to cover the subjects below as the main areas of my research:

-- Application Security;
+- Security Vulnerabilities;
 - Privacy/anonymity algorithms;
-- Construction of security tools;
+- Automation of security actions;

 And during that research time (until then short) I was able to build some Open Source tools that are available on my [Github](https://github.com/GouveaHeitor){:target="_blank"} in addition I audited some applications/software that earned me some security adivisories: